shimanauskas/sandrasforth/README.md

 Avocado is written mostly in (direct-)threaded code.
 There is no limit on the amount of primitives, however, each primitive should be kept small.

+Since .text and .data are not mixed, CPU caches stay clean.

+For further efficiency, Avocado has buffered I/O.

 ## Prerequisites

 * `make`